Authentic Italian Pizza Dough Recipe | Perfect Pizza Every Time!

 Instant yeast is a must for convenience and quick activation.
 Unlike active dry yeast, which needs to be dissolved and activated in warm water, instant yeast can be mixed directly into the dry ingredients.
 This yeast gives the dough a reliable rise, perfect for both same-day baking and overnight fermentations.

-- Tips for Best Results: Make sure your yeast is fresh.
-If you’re aiming for a deeper, more complex flavour, consider an overnight Italian pizza dough recipe that ferments slowly in the refrigerator.
+• Tips for Best Results: Make sure your yeast is fresh.
+If you aim for a deeper, more complex flavor, consider an overnight Italian pizza dough recipe that ferments slowly in the refrigerator.

-- Alternatives: For those seeking an authentic Italian pizza dough recipe without yeast, use baking powder instead, but note that the flavour profile will change.
-For a more traditional, rustic flavour, try using a sourdough starter.
+• Alternatives: For those seeking an authentic Italian pizza dough recipe without yeast, use baking powder instead, but note that the flavor profile will change.
+For a more traditional, rustic flavor, try using a sourdough starter.

 3. Water (325ml)